isubirana/compareGroups/README.md

 - When exporting tables to Excel, `export2xls` no longer uses `xlsx` package and uses `write_xlsx` function from writexl pacakge, instead.

 - The web-based user interface , `cGroupsWUI()`, has been improved and updated.

+**_Version 4.0_**

+- New argument `var.equal` to consider unequal variances when performing ANOVA tests.

+- Date variables are supported.

+- New **`strataTable`** function: to create stratified tables without having to use cbind.

+- package vignette improved.

+- New **`descrTable`** function that builds a descriptive table in one step.

+- New options added in `export2md`, to export tables in nicer format.

+- New options added in `compareGroups` to control permutated chisquared test.

 ## Package installation